Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 8. Sensory Exploration

-During the early years, children are learning about the world around them through their senses.
+During their early years, children are learning about the world around them through their senses.
 In the preschool years, activities that engage the senses will provide great learning experiences.

 Water play is an excellent form of sensory play that children should have frequent opportunities to engage in.